What is rewilding?

 If we create and protect areas where rewilding can take place, both people and wildlife will benefit in the long term.

-Head of Rewilding Europe
+Head of Wilder Nature

-Head of Rewilding
+Head of Wilder Nature

 Why is rewilding vital in Europe?